mongodb/specifications/source/connection-monitoring-and-pooling/connection-monitoring-and-pooling.rst

 including "in use" connections are no longer healthy.
 In some cases connections will fail to detect the network timeout fast enough.
 For example, a server request can hang at the OS level in TCP retry loop up for 17 minutes before failing.
-Therefore these connections MUST be proactively closed in the case of a server monitor network timeout.
+Therefore these connections MUST be proactively interrupted in the case of a server monitor network timeout.
 Requesting an immediate backround thread run will speed up this process.

 Why don't we configure TCP_USER_TIMEOUT?